yudhisteer/Learning-3D-Vision-with-Inverse-Graphics-Part-I/README.md

 ```

 #### 1.1.4 Set Camera
+We want to be able to generate images of our 3D model so we set up a camera.
 Below are the 4 coordinate systems for 3D data:

 1. **World Coordinate System**: The environment where the object or scene exists.
 2. **Camera View Coordinate System**: Originates at the image plane with the Z-axis perpendicular to this plane, and orientations are such that +X points left, +Y points up, and +Z points outward.
 A rotation (R) and translation (T) transform this from the world system.